WQAM: WQAM

+Top 40 era

-WQAM is famous for its ownership by Storz Broadcasting in the 1960s, when it presented a Top 40 format and competed vigorously with rival WFUN (at 790 AM).
-In February 1964, the station interviewed and heavily promoted The Beatles' second and third nationally televised appearances on CBS's The Ed Sullivan Show live from the Deauville Hotel in North Beach, Miami Beach.
+WQAM is famous for its ownership by Storz Broadcasting in the 1960s.
+Storz installed a Top 40 format on WQAM and the station competed vigorously with rival WFUN (now WAXY).
+In February 1964, WQAM interviewed and heavily promoted The Beatles' second and third nationally televised appearances on CBS's The Ed Sullivan Show live from the Deauville Hotel in North Beach, Miami Beach.

-By far Miami and South Florida's preeminent radio station at the time, baby boomers from Jupiter to Key West, and down to Havana, listened to WQAM for the latest in local and American pop music from the 1960s well into the late 1970s.
-At that time, WQAM was one of the many AM radio stations airing Casey Kasem's American Top 40, and Cuban youngsters used to gather at friends’ houses to listen to the countdown of America's most popular songs, especially the 8-hour-long year-end show of Billboard's top 100 songs of the year in which the syndication company that owned the show had put out on vinyl records at a speed of 33 RPM.
+By far Miami and South Florida's predominant radio station at the time, baby boomers from Jupiter to Key West, and even in Havana, listened to WQAM for the latest in local and American pop music from the 1960s well into the late 1970s.
+At that time, WQAM was one of the many AM radio stations airing Casey Kasem's American Top 40, and Cuban youngsters used to gather at friends' houses to listen to the countdown of America's most popular songs, especially the 8-hour-long year-end show of Billboard's top 100 songs of the year in which the syndication company that owned the show had put out on vinyl records at a speed of 33 RPM.

-On February 29, 1980, Sunshine Wireless bought the station.
-WQAM had been a long-time Top 40 station.
-After many years as a contemporary music station and heavy competition from FM competitors forced the station to switch to a country music format, and was known as Sun Country WQAM but not after running a montage of music, soundbites, and Jingles from PAMS from its Top 40 days.
+Country and oldies music

+WQAM It ended its run as a Top 40 station on February 28, 1980, which was a leap year and Dan Halyburton signed them off with a montage of music, soundbites and jingles from PAMS.
+WQAM then switched to a country music format.
+The station was known as "Sun Country WQAM."

+On September 23, 1985, Sunshine Wireless bought WQAM from Storz broadcasting.
+At that time, AM radio was getting heavy competition from FM competitors and young people were increasingly tuning in FM stations for their hit music.
 Sunshine Wireless now had an AM country station, with personality DJs, NBC News, and local information.
-WQAM was known as "56 Country WQAM" in the mid 80's and was successful in the ratings under the direction of program director Jon Holiday.
-WQAM had many veteran DJ's for the country format like Mike Bell, Mitch Lewis, Johnny Dolan, Boomer, and George Sheldon- who had his start in radio at WQAM in 1986, WQAM shared studios with then-WKQS at 9881 Sheridan Street in Cooper City.
+WQAM was then known as "56 Country WQAM" in the mid 80s, and was successful in the ratings under the direction of program director Jon Holiday.
+WQAM had many veteran DJ's for the country format like Mike Bell, Mitch Lewis, Johnny Dolan, and George Sheldon, who had his start in radio at WQAM in 1986.
+WQAM shared studios with then-WKQS at 9881 Sheridan Street in Cooper City.
 In 1986, WQAM would add sports talk programming in the evening hours with Ed Kaplan.

 By 1989, WQAM had been unable to achieve a full share point in the Arbitron surveys with its mix of country music and sports.
-In 1990, the station abandoned its country music format in favor of the satellite-fed "Kool Gold" service, which aired '50s and '60s music.
+In 1990, the station abandoned its country music format in favor of the satellite-fed "Kool Gold" service, which aired 1950s and '60s oldies.

+All-sports

 Around 1992, WQAM became an all-sports station.
-Currently, WQAM is the flagship station for the Miami Dolphins, Florida Panthers, and University of Miami Hurricanes.
+WQAM is the flagship station for Miami Dolphins football, Florida Panthers hockey, and University of Miami Hurricanes athletics.
+WQAM was sold to Beasley Broadcasting in 1996.

-WQAM used to be a Yahoo!
-Sports Radio affiliate.
-On January 2, 2013, the station switched to CBS Sports Radio for after-hours programming.
+At first, WQAM aired programming from the Yahoo!
+Sports Radio network.
+On January 2, 2013, the station switched its affiliation to CBS Sports Radio for after-hours programming.